Yxwww/yuxi-site/posts/darkmode.md

 Result in flash disappear sooner!
 Yet, it is still obvious.
 Rerender is the issue, can we handle darkmode even earlier?

-### Hypothesis: can we lift up darkmode logic all the way to the top makes rerender not observable
+### Hypothesis: lift darkmode logic all the way to the top of render tree makes rerender not observable

 ![Images](/static/img/posts/tailwind-darkmode-logic.png)